 - Erratic and violent behavior

-Quality Treatment for Combined Steroid and Opioid Abuse
+Quality Treatment for Combined Steroids and Opioid Abuse

-Behavioral Health of the Palm Beaches' facilities are well-equipped to treat simultaneous abuse of steroids and opioids.
-The process starts with professional detox to arrest any immediate physical symptoms and prevent further complication.
-After patients complete a thorough detox, they are provided with a customized rehab plan which will help them explore the underlying issues of confidence, self-awareness, and pressure with which they’re faced.
+At Behavioral Health of the Palm Beaches, we are well-equipped to treat simultaneous abuse of opioids and steroids.
+The process starts with a medical detox treatment in Florida to arrest any immediate withdrawal symptoms and prevent further complications.
+After patients complete a thorough detox, they are provided with a customized addiction treatment plan that will help them explore the underlying issues of their addiction that are related to dependence, confidence, self-awareness, and pressure to perform.

 The use of steroids may lead to strokes, heart attacks, violent behavior, and irritability.
 When mixed with a painkiller (or opioid), the effects of each drug are exacerbated, potentially leading to several health conditions.
 Because steroid abuse to improve physical ability often leads to opioid abuse to help manage chronic pain, many people fall victim to this vicious cycle.